See what’s blooming on these wildflower hikes

 Where to hike: Northern Highland-American Legion State Forest

-Headquartered in Boulder Junction, this expansive forest covers more than 232,000 acres spread across three counties, giving you numerous great hiking options for wildflower viewing.
+This expansive forest covers more than 232,000 acres spread across three counties, giving you numerous great hiking options for wildflower viewing in communities throughout Vilas County and Oneida, including Boulder Junction, Mincoqua, and Woodruff.

 What to look for: Trillium.
 This native flowering plant can be found throughout the Northern Highland-American Legion State Forest.
 Emerging in April and May, this white perennial plant blankets the forest floor.